-Every summer, in the little village of La Chapelle St André (Burgundy – France), gather about 30-40 persons involved in philosophical practice (students, teachers, professors, counselors, trainers) in order to reflect on their work and improve professionally.
+Every summer, in the little village of La Chapelle Saint André (Burgundy – France), gather about 30-40 persons involved in education or in philosophical practice (students, teachers, professors, counselors, trainers) in order to reflect on their work and improve professionally.
 For seven days, in English, these philosophy practitioners coming from the five continents will participate to different workshops, lead workshops, analyze and evaluate them, theorize about the different issues involved.

-In this context, philosophy is not any more an academic activity centered on the history of ideas, and one does not come simply to narrate what he does in his home country, but get acquainted with the many ways of philosophizing, as an activity constitutive of the mind and the self.
+In this context, philosophy is not any more an academic activity centered on the history of ideas, and one does not come simply to narrate what he does in his home country.
+The principle is to get acquainted with varied ways of philosophizing, as an activity constitutive of the mind and the self.
 Philosophy with children, philosophical consultation, philosophy workshops, Socratic dialogue, etc., one is introduced to the many forms and variants of such an endeavor.
 It is not so much knowledge that is at stake here, but acquiring and developing skills.
 How to conceptualize, how to problematize, how to deepen understanding of given ideas, and especially how to create a situation where this activity can be induced, is the main focus of the work.

 All practitioners interested in presenting their work and holding a workshop during this event are invited to send their proposal.
 The purpose of this seminar is to exchange, discover, experiment and develop practices.